klyed/hivesmartchain/docs/js-api.md

 The contract interface object allows for easy access of solidity contract function calls and subscription to events.
 When created, javascript functions for all functions specified in the abi are generated.
 All of these functions have the same form `Contract.functionname(params...[, callback])`, where `params` are the arguments to the contract constructor.
 Arguments of the "bytes" type should be properly hex encoded before passing, to avoid improper encoding.
 If a callback is not provided a promise is returned.

-> Note: if the burrow object was created with ```{objectReturn: True}``` the return from these function calls is formatted as `{values:{...}, raw:[]}` otherwise an array of decoded values is provided.
+> Note: if the hsc object was created with ```{objectReturn: True}``` the return from these function calls is formatted as `{values:{...}, raw:[]}` otherwise an array of decoded values is provided.
 The values object names the decoded values according to the abi spec, if a return value has no name it won't be included in the values object and must be retrieved from its position on the raw array.

 In the case of a REVERT op-code being called in the contract function call, an error will be passed with the revert string as the `.message` field.
 These errors can be distinguished from other errors as the `.code` field will be `ERR_EXECUTION_REVERT`.